KiCad/kicad-source-mirror/pcbnew/pcb_io/allegro/utils/FORMAT_INFO.md

   * `ll_x1b` - a list of nets in the design
   * `ll_x2b` - a list of footprints (confusingly, Allegro calls these "symbols")

+## Layers

+Layers in Allegro are a bit different to KiCad.
+Allegro items have a `CLASS` and a `SUBCLASS`.

+Examples of `CLASS`: `PACKAGE_GEOMETRY`, `REF_DES`, `BOARD_GEOMETRY`.

+Examples of `SUBCLASS`: `SILKSCREEN_TOP`, `DIMENSION`, `PLACE_BOUND_TOP`.

+Not all `CLASS`es contain all `SUBCLASS`es.
+A list of some of the classes and subclasses can be found here: https://www.artwork.com/all2dxf/alleggeo.htm

+Layers in objects are represent by two bytes, usually bytes 2 and 3 (where byte 0 is the `BType`).
+The first byte is the `CLASS`, which seems to be a fixed mapping:

+* `ETCH`: `0x06`
+* `MANUFACTURING`: `0x07`
+* ...

+The second byte is the subclass.
+The meaning of this byte depends on the class - the same subclass can have different values in different classes.
+For example `PACKAGE_GEOMETRY:SILKSCREEN_TOP` is `0xF7`, but the same subclass in the `REF_DES` class is `0xFB`.

+High values, like `0xFB` represent fixed, common values like `SILKSCREEN_TOP`.
+Low values, like `0x00`, represent custom layers.
+For example, `ETCH` layers start from 0 and represent the `n` copper layers in the design.

+The layer map in the head contains a list of custom layers for each `CLASS`.
+The layer map is arranged as a fixed length list of entries (appears to be 25 entries in all versions).
+This list is indexed by the `CLASS` value, so that the 7th entry (0-indexed) is for the `0x07` `CLASS` (which is `MANUFACTURING`).

+Each entry is two fields:
+* A 32-bit value of unknown use
+* A pointer to the `0x2A LAYER_LIST` object.

+Entries for multiple `CLASS`es can point to the same `0x2A LAYER_LIST` object.

+The indexes of the layers within these lists provides the mapping for small subclass values.
+So, if the first entry in the `MANUFACTURING` list is `NCLEGEND-1-2`, then the class/subclass pair `0x07,0x00` means that layer.

 ## Nets

 ### 0x1B NET